-There are two extensive national parks in The Exumas.
-The 176-square-mile Exuma Cays Land and Sea Park, created in 1958, was the first land and sea park in the world and is one of the most successful marine parks.
-It is the first "no-take reserve" (all fishing is prohibited) in the wider Caribbean.
-This stretch of pristine water, land and beaches is an ecological preserve and wildlife refuge famous for its breathtaking marine environment.
-You can feed the endangered Bahamian iguanas or catch a glimpse of the elusive hutia.
-Moriah Harbour Cay National Park covers 13,440 acres and its marine environs are a vital part of the ecosystem between Great and Little Exuma.
-Other ecological wonders here include the phenomenal sandbars peering from the translucent shallow waters at low tide, Thunderball Grotto, where you can swim through a large rock and still see the sky, the Blow Hole at Boise Cay with a 10-foot geyser, and Dripping Cave at Guana Cay, with stalactites and stalagmites and no obvious source for where the dripping water is coming from.
+Exuma is home to two extensive national parks.
+The Exuma Cays Land and Sea National Park is an ecological preserve and wildlife refuge, where you can feed the endangered Bahamian iguanas or catch a glimpse of the elusive hutia with the assistance of one of the professional guides.
+The marine environs of Moriah Harbour Cay National Park are a vital part of the ecosystem between Great Exuma and Little Exuma.
+It has a variety of bird life and its mangroves help protect the marine life that sustains the local fishing industry.
+Other ecological wonders in Exuma include the phenomenal sandbars peering from the shallow waters at low tide, Thunderball Grotto, where you can swim through a large rock and then see the sky, the Blow Hole at Boise Cay with a 10-foot geyser, and Dripping Cave at Guana Cay, with stalactites and stalagmites and no obvious source for where the dripping water is coming from.